kiwi0fruit/knitty/docs/knitty.md

 * Write Markdown document: [1.2 Alternative settings placement][alt_settings]
 * Write Atom/Hydrogen code cells document: [1.7 Example python file in code cells mode][code_cells_example]
+* You can see examples of using Knitty [**here**](https://github.com/kiwi0fruit/pandoctools/tree/master/examples).
+It's used together with some other CLI tools via Pandoctools there but cells management and options are from Knitty.

 Tip: see how to [install and use Hydrogen Atom package](hydrogen.md).